bootstraptheme-for-typo3/fluidcontent_bootstrap/README.md

 When inserted, each content element contains a special panel with configuration specifying how to render the content element.

+Set the Twitter Bootstrap Version in template constants.

 ## References

 * https://github.com/FluidTYPO3/fluidcontent is a dependency - it is the integration necessary to render Fluid Content Elements